peaclab/PACT/README.md

 Error: cannot find grid mode, go to the 'modelparam' file and add "grid_mode = max" in the '[Grid]' section.

 Error: no 'Cu', uncomment the '[Cu]' section in the 'modelparam' file.

+# Reference:
+Zihao Yuan, Sofiane Chetoui, Sean Nemtzow, Sherief Reda, and Ayse K. Coskun, “PACT: An Extensible Parallel Thermal Simulator for Emerging Integration and Cooling Technologies”.
+To be submitted to __IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD),__ 2020.

 # Action Items:
 Clean up the repo